sundaycake/recipes/docs/RECIPE_SPEC.md

 It should **not** automatically change:

-prep time
+- yield
-inactive/rest time
+- inactive/rest time
-cook time
+- cook time
-cooking temperature
-equipment
-instructions
 notes
 yield